opencyber-space/CosmosAI/README.md

 ## 🚧 Coming Soon

-- Video recordings for parts 10–11.
-- Many more tutorials on AIOS Ecosystem
+- Many more tutorials on AGI Ecosystem

 ---